gambu94/repository_analysis/README.md

 GUI is working on localhost:5000, services are listening on following ports (5001 to 5003).

+## DOCKER SERVICES
+If you want use our microservices using the powerful Docker Swarm infrastructure you should follow the complete guideline to create:

+- Docker shared volume `my-volume`.
+- Docker `images` of services.

+Then you are able to launch our microservices as `docker services` enjoying benefits as automatic `replication` and automatic `load-balancing`.

 ## ADD YOUR OWN ANALYSIS

 In order to add your analysis you can use the template we provided.